eonist/eonist.github.io/_posts/2020-01-04-How-to-include-assets-with-swift-package-manager.md

 My notes on using bundle assets with SPM<!--more-->

+⚠️️ With the release of swift 5.0 There are more modern ways of adding resources to projects now ⚠️️

 ### ResourceHelper:
 By importing [ResourceHelper](https://github.com/eonist/ResourceHelper/) you can access resources in xCode unitTests as well as SPM Terminal/Github-actions unit-tests